Wildlander-mod/wildlander-mod.github.io/_includes/Wabbajack_Install.md

 This file is quite large - and on slower internet connections' may timeout.

-In the event of this occuring for you you can try downloading [Resources - Wildlander Full](https://www.nexusmods.com/skyrimspecialedition/mods/70016? ) from nexus manually, and placing it in your downloads folder still zipped.
+In the event of this occuring for you you can try downloading <a href="https://www.nexusmods.com/skyrimspecialedition/mods/70016? " target="_blank" rel="noopener noreferrer">Resources - Wildlander Full <svg viewBox="0 0 24 24" aria-labelledby="svg-external-link-title" width="1em" height="1em"><use xlink:href="#svg-external-link"></use></svg></a> from nexus manually, and placing it in your downloads folder still zipped.

 **Nexus mods in general**